 Béziers is a historic mid-sized town in the South of France, and it’s a great place to spend some time.
-However, wandering through the picturesque little streets of one of the oldest cities in France might make you hungry.
+However, wandering through the picturesque little streets of one of the oldest cities in France might make you hungry!
 It just so happens that this lovely town hosts some excellent restaurants.
-Below you will find my selection- in alphabetic order- of my top 5 best restaurants in Béziers, in case you are in need of gastronomic inspiration.
+Below you will find my selection- in random order- of my top 8 favourite restaurants in Béziers, in case you are in need of gastronomic inspiration.

 Chéri and I have had dinner numerous times at the innovative restaurant La Maison de Petit Pierre, run by chef Pierre Augé, winner of the French edition of Top Chef in 2014.
 As he is named after his father, he quickly became known as “Petit Pierre” to avoid confusion.
 Hence the name of the restaurant located near the arenas: La Maison de Petit Pierre.
-The restaurant works with set menus both for lunch and dinner, and you can choose if you want to have a starter, main and/or dessert.
+The restaurant works with set menus.
+Their 3-course lunch menu, served from Monday to Thursday, is excellent value for 25 euros.
+And for dinner, you can choose between a 4-course menu (45 euros) or a 6-courses one (75 euros).
 Most of the time, we want it all.
 As Le Petit Pierre is a very popular restaurant, you have to make a reservation well ahead of time.

 Life is too short to drink bad wine, as they say in France.
 However, sometimes it might be a bit difficult to choose which wine to go with your lunch or dinner.
 That’s why I like to eat at a wine bar, where they know their wines.
 One of my favourite wine bars in Béziers is Le Chameau Ivre.
 They stock no less than 2,800 bottles of wine (!), and they know how to pair each one with their great food.
 Le Chameau Ivre, which means “the drunken camel”, lies in the heart of Béziers.
 Right on the renovated Place Jean Jaurès with its musical fountains, the wine bar offers tapas and several set menus to enjoy while you have your wine.